jarelllama/Scam-Blocklist/README.md

 Automatically: 85
 Total: 3507 (since May 10 2023)

-Updated: Thu May 11 11:40 UTC
+Updated: Thu May 11 12:01 UTC
 ```

 ### How domains are added to the blocklist

 - The retrieval script searches Google with a list of search terms almost exclusively used in scam sites.
 See the list of search terms here: [search_terms.txt](https://raw.githubusercontent.com/jarelllama/Scam-Blocklist/main/search_terms.txt)
 - Domains are filtered against a whitelist (scam reporting sites, forums, genuine stores, etc.), along with other filtering
-- Domains found in the Cisco Umbrella 1M toplist are checked manually
+- Domains found in the Cisco Umbrella 1M toplist are checked manually (checked on retrieval and toplist updates)
-- Domains found in toplist/whitelist updates are vetted manually
+- Domains in the Adblock Plus list with the same second-level domain are compressed into one rule

 Malicious domains found in [r/Scams](https://www.reddit.com/r/Scams) are occasionally added after being manually inspected.